 Average high: 67 degrees; average low: 52 degrees; average rainy days: 5 days

 Believe it or not, January is one of our favorite months to visit Disneyland.
 The weather can vary from year to year as some Januarys are rainier than others.
-But there are many clear, sunshiny days in January.
+We are seeing rainier than usual weather in early 2023, so be prepared by watching the forecast.
+There are usually many clear, sunshiny days in January as well.
 This is what we call spirit jersey weather.
 If I can be comfortable in my Disneyland spirit jersey without having to move to short sleeves or add a layer (except for nighttime), I am a hoppy frog.
 (A spirit jersey, for those who don't know, is a souvenir long-sleeved heavy t-shirt that usually reads "Disneyland" across the shoulders, but not always.
 It is popular attire at Disneyland.
 It's that comfortable place between a t-shirt and sweatshirt.)

 Yes, you can get some rainy days, but more often than not, the rain conveniently falls at night and clears up for the theme park hours.
 January is the driest month with an average relative humidity of 42.1 percent.